-- A town centre that will attract new investment - A town centre that is true to its history - A town centre that is bold and ambitious - A town centre that recognises the need for change - A town centre that will excite those who visit it - A town centre that will appeal to those beyond its immediate catchment. - 3.4 Where appropriate and consistent with the evidence base, the draft policies and proposals set out in this plan support the achievement of the Waterfront Town Centre vision, for example, by allocating sites for development and protecting the town's built heritage. - 3.5 The Vision brings together the aspirations of the partners on a range of issues and identifies a series of actions for the next few years.
-Some of these are relevant to the Local Plan and others are not, because they relate to matters beyond the remit of the planning system.
+Ipswich Central, Ipswich Borough Council, Ben Gummer MP and the Ipswich Chamber of Commerce.
+Theis Vision brings together the aspirations of the partners on a range of issues and identifies a series of actions for the next few years.
+Some of these are relevant to the Local Plan and others are not, because they relate to matters beyond the remit of the planning system-(e.g. starting works on the I-Am Project around the Museum on High Street).
 The two documents (the statutory 'Local Plan' and the 'Vision for Ipswich') are considered to complement each other in a helpful way.